 John Gottman describes a Love Map as the mental understanding we have about our partner

 and what makes him or her tick as an individual.
 Remember all those questions you asked each other when you were first getting to know one another?You were building your love map!
 As relationships evolve and day-to-day life becomes the main focus, we often forget to continue to update our love maps.
-Everyday life can lead to conversations about household responsibilities, basic events, neglecting the Date Ideasdeeper parts of who your partner is as an individual.
+Everyday life can lead to conversations about household responsibilities, basic events, neglecting the deeper parts of who your partner is as an individual.

 By taking the time to learn intimate details about your partner you improve the bond you share as a couple.
 It also adds to your understanding of one another.
 We all enjoy when others are interested in us, so a date that allows you to focus on intimate details of one another’s lives is a great idea.
 It can lead to feelings of closeness, mutual appreciation, and a sense of being important in your partner’s life.